hardisj/erinsaudiocorner/content/english/Drive Units/Kef-LS50-Drive-Unit.md

 ![kefLS50](/images/Reviews/Drivers/Kef/LS50_Driver/IMG_8505.jpg)

-Recaling from memory, this driver physically is roughly the same size as the Q100 drive unit I tested previously in all aspects.
+Recalling from memory, this driver physically is roughly the same size as the Q100 drive unit I tested previously in all aspects.

 <br></br>
 #### Test Results